 Raj Bhala, University Distinguished Professor, The University of Kansas (KU) School of Law

-As you probably heard, the news about U.S. tariff policy has been ceaseless since the U.S. Supreme Court decision on Friday, 20 February in Learning Resources v.
+The news about U.S. tariff policy has been ceaseless since the U.S. Supreme Court decision on Friday, 20 February in Learning Resources v.
 Trump.

 The Supreme Court ruled against the use of the 1977 International Emergency Economic Powers Act (IEEPA) to justify Reciprocity Tariffs, thus invalidating those Tariffs.
 Immediately thereafter, the U.S. announced a new global duty of 10 percent under Section 122 of the Trade Act of 1974.
+The next day (Saturday, 21 February), that levy was upped to 15 percent.

 I have dubbed the predicted new duty, and anticipated future ones, as “Reincarnation Tariffs.”
 In other words, the U.S. will continue to impose stiff double-digit tariffs, but under a different statutory form or forms (such as Section 122).
 It will do so in pursuit of what I have dubbed “Xenophobic Autarky.”